The hotel where Trump allies plotted to overturn the election has a sordid and violent history

 Here’s a history of the hotel author Nathaniel Hawthorne said “more justly could be called the center of Washington than either the Capitol or the White House or the State Department.”

 The hotel itself has an only-in-Washington origin story, involving a precedent-setting Supreme Court case.
 Though a humble hotel comprising six connected rowhouses began there as early as 1817, it didn’t take the name Willard’s City Hotel until 1847, when Henry Willard took over the lease.
 Soon, he replaced the rowhouses with a four-story building, making it the perfect hangout for politicos.
-In 1854, he agreed to buy the land, though he didn’t actually make the purchase for another 10 years, to

-d the end of the Civil War, when U.S. bank notes were wildly depreciated.
+In 1854, he agreed to buy the land, though he didn’t actually make the purchase for another 10 years, toward the end of the Civil War, when U.S. bank notes were wildly depreciated.
 The resulting contract dispute went all the way to the Supreme Court; ultimately, the court ruled that Willard had to pay in gold, but he walked away with his hotel.

 In 1856, a congressman killed an Irish-born waiter at the hotel restaurant after a dispute ostensibly about ordering breakfast at lunchtime, but with heavy anti-immigrant sentiment added into the fray.
 Incredibly, the congressman was acquitted at trial.
 Eight years later, he died fighting for the Confederacy.

 The hotel played a central role during the Civil War era.
 In February 1861, former president John Tyler convened a peace conference at the hotel to try to find a way to prevent war (and preserve slavery).
 Joining him there were dozens of retired statesman for what the press dubbed the “Old Gentleman’s Convention.”
-Not far away, president-elect Abraham Lincoln had to sneak into the hotel, out of fear he would be assassinated; he didn’t leave the building until his inauguration 10 days later.
+Not far away, President-elect Abraham Lincoln had to sneak into the hotel, out of fear he would be assassinated; he didn’t leave the building until his inauguration 10 days later.

 Peace may have failed at the Willard, but later that same year, war went off like a song.
-Abolitionist Julia Ward Howe was staying at the hotel on the Nov.
+Abolitionist Julia Ward Howe was staying at the hotel on Nov.
 16, 1861, when, she later wrote, “I awoke in the gray of the morning twilight; and as I lay waiting for the dawn, the long lines of the desired poem began to twine themselves in my mind.
 Having thought out all the stanzas, I said to myself, ‘I must get up and write these verses down, lest I fall asleep again and forget them.’”
 She wrote “The Battle Hymn of the Republic.”

 In the 1870s, President Ulysses S. Grant would sit in the hotel lobby with a cigar and brandy to relax.
 Soon he found himself surrounded by all manner of influence-peddlers, buying him drinks and asking for political favors.
 Thus, the Willard website claims, Grant “popularized the term ‘lobbyist’” — though Merriam-Webster traces its origins back to at least 1842.

-In 1901, the Willard was torn down and rebuilt as the 12-story Beaux Arts building that now stands.
+In 1901, the Willard was torn down and rebuilt as the 12-story Beaux-Arts building that now stands.

 In 1916, during a speech at the Willard, President Woodrow Wilson threw his support behind an intergovernmental organization that would maintain world peace.
 This would later become the League of Nations.